-- (1) The minimum duration of study shall be four (4) semester - (2) The minimum duration of study shall be eight (8) semester
+- (1) The minimum duration of study shall be three (3) semesters - (2) The maximum duration of study shall be eight (8) semesters

-- (1) The Master of Medical Science programme by coursework and research comprises fifty six (56) credits and consists of two parts, namely: - (a) Part I consisting of six core courses totalling sixteen (16) credits; - (b) Part II involving research leading to the submission of a dissertation totaling forty (40) credits. - (2) Details of the courses offered are as approved by Senate from time to time on the recommendation of the Faculty and candidates shall be informed of such details at the beginning of each session. - (3) The lists of courses for the programme of Master of Medical Science are provided in List 1. - (3) Course grades are subjected to regulations prescribed in the Marking Scheme of the University of Malaya (Master's Degree) Rules 2014 and University of Malaya (Master's Degree)(Regulations 2014).
+- (1) The Master of Medical Science (Physiology) programme by Mixed-Mode comprises fourty four (44) credits and consists of two parts as follows: - (a) Part I consists of five core courses and one elective course, totalling fourteen (14) credits; - (b) Part II consists of a research project leading to the submission of a dissertation, totaling thirty (30) credits.

+- (2) Details of the courses offered are as approved by Senate from time to time on the recommendation of the Faculty, and candidates shall be informed of such details at the beginning of each session. - (3) The lists of courses for the programme of Master of Medical Science (Physiology) are provided in List 1. - (3) Course grades are subjected to regulations prescribed in the Marking Scheme of the University of Malaya (Master's Degree) Rules 2014 and University of Malaya (Master's Degree) (Regulations 2014).